 - International Graduates are those who have graduated from an eligible Canadian university or college within the last three years with a valid job offer from a B.C. employer.

-- International Post-graduates are those immigrant prospects with masters or doctorate degree earned within the last three years from an eligible B.C. institution in the field of natural, applied or health sciences.
+- International Post-graduates are those immigrant prospects with masters or doctorates earned within the last three years from an eligible B.C. institution in the field of natural, applied or health sciences.

 - Entry Level and Semi-skilled category applicants need B.C. work experience in tourism, hospitality, food processing, or long-haul trucking as well as those who live and work in the northeast development region of B.C.
 These workers must have a job offer from a B.C. employer and must have been working full-time for a minimum of nine consecutive months before applying.